El-Tejaso/vesper-fork/README.md

 ## Current issues

+Still looking for them

+- hard to see what tab is selected

+## Fixed issues

 - Can't read comments in git-dif
-- hard to see what tab is selected
 - Comments cant be read when Ctrl+f selection is over them
+    - Fix: Made comments blue (#8eb7ff).
+Looks better than I thought it would
 - nil, null, undefined kewords are being highlighted the same as varaibles
+    - added settings to the JSON